Research 101: Brain Development

 The VZ and SVZ are layers of embryonic tissue which act as a source for most mature neurons.
 The VZ and SVZ are composed of cells which are undifferentiated, meaning the final function of the cell has not been determined.

 The ventricular zone (VZ) is composed of neural stem cells (NSCs).
 NSCs in the VZ are long cells partially submerged in cerebrospinal fluid (CSF).
 They are the cells from which all neurons originate.
 NSCs continuously divide to form more NSCs.
-The NSCs also can differentiate into, or become, ependymal cells, which are the cells that line the ventricles.
+The NSCs also can differentiate into, or become, ependymal cells, which are the cells that line the ventricles, or macroglial cells, which are a class of non-neuronal cells within the brain that maintain homeostasis, amongst other functions.

 During brain development, a NSC divides into two different types of cells.
 One cell remains a NSC and the other becomes a neural progenitor cell (NPC).